 On behalf of the Accounting Standards Committee of Germany (ASCG) I am writing to comment on the Exposure Draft ED/2021/1 Regulatory Assets and Regulatory Liabilities issued by the IASB on 28 January 2021 (herein referred to as 'ED').
+We appreciate the opportunity to comment on the ED proposals.

-We appreciate the opportunity to comment on the ED proposals and appreciate the IASB's effort to develop an accounting model for recognition, measurement, presentation and disclosure of regulatory assets and regulatory liabilities, and of regulatory income and regulatory expense.
+We welcome the IASB's efforts to set out principles for the recognition, measurement, presentation and disclosure of regulatory assets and regulatory liabilities, and of regulatory income and regulatory expense.